This feature is available in Professional, Free, and Trial editions of MDM.

 Initiating a remote session

-The following steps explain how to view the device screen and remotely troubleshoot over-the-air:
+The following steps explain how you can leverage MDM Remote Control to view the device screen and remotely troubleshoot over-the-air:

 - On the MDM server, click on Device Mgmt from the top menu and select Remote Control.